-If a new coworker asks you to share the workspace with them.
-You would be responsible for checking that this new coworker is officially a part of your lab rather than an imposter!
-(Unlikely, but still.)
-Your cloned workspace has no inherent way of checking whether or not the recipient has the proper authorization.
+If a new coworker asks you to share your workspace with them, you would be responsible for checking that this new coworker is officially a part of your lab rather than an imposter!
+(Unlikely, but still).
+You are the owner of the cloned workspace, with no restrictions on how or with whom you share it.
 You’d have to keep track for yourself which of your fellow scientists do and do not have up-to-date authorization.

 (steps 1 and 2 shown above)

-STEP 1: Set workspace Authorization Domain.
+Step 1: Set the workspace Authorization Domain

-When multiple groups are set as the Authorization Domain, the system looks for the user to be a member of all groups in order to access the workspace.
+When multiple groups are included in the Authorization Domain, the system requires the user to be a member of all groups in order to access the workspace.
 This is because there are strict guidelines with third-party dbGaP registered datasets (TCGA and Target).

-For example, if the destination workspace has TCGA-dbGap-Authorized and Tiffs-Test-Group groups in the Authorization Domain, you can import data from workspace’s whose Authorization domain is set to TCGA-dbGap-Authorized only (row 2, 3, 5-10), Tiffs-Test-Group only (row 4), both groups (row 1) or no groups.
+For example, if the destination workspace has TCGA-dbGap-Authorized and Tiffs-Test-Group groups in the Authorization Domain, you can import data from workspaces whose Authorization domain is set to TCGA-dbGap-Authorized only (row 2, 3, 5-10), Tiffs-Test-Group only (row 4), both groups (row 1) or no groups.
 If the source workspace had additional groups, you would not be able to import from it.
 In this example, Terra informs you there are six workspaces that are unavailable because of this.

-STEP 2: Give users their badges.
+Step 2: Give users their badges

-There are two ways to get your badge depending on whether you use a third-party or user-defined group.
+There are two ways to get your badge, depending on whether you use a third-party or user-defined group.
 The difference between third-party and user-defined is how membership to the group is managed.

 User-defined groups are created and managed within Terra.
-Groups are simple to set up, and are perfect to use when you want to share data with a set group of people (like within your lab).
-Your PI can create a group (user-defined) by going to the Groups page found in the menu under your username, e.g. “sample_group”, and add each member of your lab to the group, thereby giving them the “sample_group” badges.
+Groups are simple to set up, and are perfect to use when you want to share data with a set group of people (within your lab, for example).
+Your PI can create a(user-defined) group by going to the Groups page found in the menu under your username, following the prompts to create a group, e.g. “sample_group”, and adding each member of your lab to the group, thereby giving them the “sample_group” badges.
 The PI (or anyone they give Owner access to the group) is then responsible for giving and revoking these badges.

-STEP 3: Share the workspace.
+Step 3: Share the workspace

 If you share with individuals or a group who is not in the Authorization Domain, they will see the workspace greyed out in their workspace list.
 When they click it, Terra facilitates a request process that sends an email to all owners of the groups in the Authorization domain.
 Once the user has the proper badge(s), they can enter the workspace to see the protected data.

-You can also create new workspaces within existing authorization domains so that users already in that authorization domain will already have the proper permission to enter that workspace once it is shared with them.
+You can also create new workspaces within existing authorization domains so that users already in that authorization domain will already have the proper permission to enter that workspace once it is shared with them: